Earthcomputer/instaminabledeepslate/README.md

 ### It still doesn't work

 Install it on the server AND the client.
 With Fabric.
-On 1.18.2.
-If you're on 1.19+ try installing Fabric API too.
+On 1.19.4+.

 ### I want to be able to instamine obsidian with netherite